REDcard Benefits Review: Credit Card vs Debit Card

 - You can check your balance online or by calling Target at 1-800-544-2943

-- Since it is a store branded card, it can only be used at Starbucks stores within Target.
+- Since it is a store branded card, it can’t be used at other stores.
+Its not like a Visa or Mastercard.
+It can be used at Starbucks and other services within Target stores though.

 REDcard benefits & exclusive extras

 - REDcard Exclusive products: Target offers certain products that can only be purchased with a REDcard.
-To find the latest REDcard exclusive visit THIS page.
+Just visit Target’s dedicated page of exclusive savings to find the latest.

 - Save an extra 5%: REDcard, shoppers save 5% on their purchase at Target & Target.com I see it as a way to save on the tax charged on the purchase.
 For example, if the tax rate in your state is 8%, you end up paying 3% tax on your purchase.